Delhi Metro is the largest and busiest rapid transit system in India connecting the country’s capital region with satellite cities.

 Bombardier delivered the 600th MOVIA metro car to the DMRC in October 2012.

 In 2015, Delhi Metro contracted Bombardier to deliver another 162 additional cars, the first of which was delivered in the year that followed.

 BEML received a contract worth Rs9.2bn ($205m) from DMRC in May 2011, to supply 136 intermediate metro cars.

 The trains use centralised automatic train control (CATC) comprising automatic train operation (ATO), automatic train protection (ATP) and automatic train signalling (ATS) systems.

-Intercoms are provided for emergency communication between the passengers and the driver in each coach, and on-train announcements are in Hindi and English.
-There are also route maps and LCD display systems in every coach.
+Intercoms are provided for emergency communication between passengers and the driver in each coach, and on-train announcements are in Hindi and English.
+Route maps and LCD display systems are available in every coach.

-In October 2007 DMRC awarded Bombardier Transportation a $43m contract for the design, manufacture, supply, installation and testing of signalling equipment.
-The CITYFLO 350 system was installed on 37km of two of new line sections of the Phase II expansion.
+In October 2007, DMRC awarded Bombardier Transportation a $43m contract for the design, manufacture, supply, installation, and testing of signalling equipment.
+The CITYFLO 350 system was installed on 37km of two of the new line’s sections of the phase two expansion.

 The electronic interlocking, operation and automation control systems for the third line were supplied by Siemens Transportation Systems.